Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 Often integrated in the sensors there is the required electronics to convert the signal to digital and smooth the reading.

 A specific class of sensors is becoming popular in the embedded/IoT field is called MEMS, Micro Electro Mechanical Systems, a combination of electronics and mechanics that can be integrated in the IC, they can be mass produced at a low cost.
-They are very used today from consumer electronics to automotive and areonautics because of their low cost.
+They are very used today from consumer electronics to automotive and aeronautics because of their low cost.
 The main classes of MEMS are:
-- pressure sensure
+- pressure sensors
   - piezoresistive sensors
   - capacitive sensors
 - inertial sensors